konflux-ci/multi-version-konflux-stage-sample/STAGE-TEST.md

 ### Onboard this repo's `test-main` branch to the Konflux STAGE cluster

-This could be done by applying the following resources to the cluster:
+This could be done by applying the following resources to the cluster.
+Create these files in the `test-temp` directory:

-The application resource:
+The application resource (`test-temp/application.yaml`):

 ```yaml
 kind: Application